-Day Hikes from the Carretera Austral
+Day hikes from the Carretera Austral

 Queulat National Park

 The Queulat National Park has three day hikes that can be completed, using the road as a starting point.
 They are all relatively easy and well marked so can be completed independently.
 The Bosque Encantado is in the south of the park and climbs through fuschias to a glacial lake with hanging glacier and wonderful views to surrounding forest.
-The hanging glacier trail is manned by park ranger and leaves from a car park 20km south of Puyuhuapi village.
-The puma trail in the northern area of Queulat National Park is a 5.6km path that climbs steeply through the natural woodland, and in its last stretch reaches the Los Pumas Lagoon.
+The hanging glacier trail is manned by park ranger and leaves from a car park 20 kilometres south of Puyuhuapi village.
+The puma trail in the northern area of Queulat National Park is a 5.6-kilometre path that climbs steeply through the natural woodland, and in its last stretch reaches the Los Pumas Lagoon.